Concerns grow over timing of Asian Champions League

-SEOUL, South Korea (AP) — There are growing concerns as to whether the eastern zone of the AFC Champions League can be completed in the face of travel restrictions in the region.
+SEOUL, South Korea (AP) — Concern is growing as to whether the eastern zone of the AFC Champions League can be completed in the face of travel restrictions in the region.

 Sixteen teams from Japan, South Korea, China, Malaysia, Thailand and Australia are scheduled to resume their campaigns in the continent’s flagship club tournament in a bio-secure hub in Qatar on Nov.
 15.